 Project Sponsor Cost Priority Recommend Approval?
-Melican Middle School Field Department of Public \$287,250 V/N YES (4-0-0) Lighting Phase I Works
+Melican Middle School Field Department of Public \$290,770 N/A YES Lighting Phase II Works

-Phase I of II; funds design/engineering services associated with the replacement of field lighting at the Melican Middle School.
+■ Phase II funds to be used for construction and installation services associated with the replacement of field lighting at the Melican Middle School.